sergiofpaim/NBA/Next with CosmosDB/README.md

 - I became familiar with the core concepts of Redux, such as **actions**, **reducers**, and **store**, and how they work together to manage state.
 - I understood the importance of **Redux Thunk** for handling asynchronous actions, allowing me to dispatch actions that involve side effects (like API calls) in a clean and manageable way.
 - I gained experience in using **Redux DevTools** for debugging and tracing state changes during development, significantly improving my workflow and debugging efficiency.

+#### **Next.js**
+- I learned how to use **Next.js** for building client-side rendered applications, taking advantage of its built-in optimizations and features.
+- I became familiar with core concepts of Next.js, such as **pages**, **routing**, and how it simplifies navigation and structure in a React application.
+- I understood the importance of **dynamic routing**, which allowed me to create flexible and scalable applications with clean URLs and reusable components.
+- I gained experience in using **Next.js DevTools** (including live reload and error overlays) to enhance the development workflow, enabling faster debugging and iteration during development.

 ### **My next goal is to explore how to integrate **Next.js** into the web application.**